45+ NestJS Interview Questions 2025: Modules, Dependency Injection & Guards

 • Providers are module-scoped by default

-Controllers handle incoming HTTP requests:
+Controllers handle incoming HTTP requests and return responses.

 import {